williamholland/vmdebootstrap/doc/overview.rst

                        Useful if you need to track the relevant source packages used inside the image for licence compliance.
  --dry-run             Do not build, just test that the options are valid.
+ --no-update-initramfs
- --no-update-initramfs Skip the call to ``update-initramfs`` for reasons of
-                       speed or practicality.
+                       Skip the call to ``update-initramfs`` for reasons of speed or practicality.
  --convert-qcow2       Convert the final raw image to qcow2 format.
+ --systemd-networkd    Use Predictable Network Interface Names using systemd-networkd

 Configuration files and settings
 ********************************